spacepilothannah/spongiform-server/README.md

 Sally's uid, but allows connections to localhost, and DNS.
 She configures Sally's user account and internet browsers to use the squidguard as a proxy.

-Donna then sets up her android phone with the Squiddo app and provides it the URI of the application running on Sally's laptop.
+Donna then sets up her android phone with the Spongiform app and provides it the URI of the application running on Sally's laptop.

 Any time Sally attempts to access a website not in the domains whitelist, she has the option to click a link which logs the request uri she tried to access.
-The application sends a push notification to Donna's phone, and when she opens the Squiddo app she's shown a list of all the requests Sally has made that she hasn't dealt with yet.
+The application sends a push notification to Donna's phone, and when she opens the Spongiform app she's shown a list of all the requests Sally has made that she hasn't dealt with yet.

 Donna then has the option to preview the page Sally was trying to access before